Ask Congress to Prioritize Accelerating Global Progress Against Malnutrition

 H.Res.189 / S.Res.260 is a Congressional Resolution that outlines the importance of the United States leadership to accelerate global progress against maternal and child malnutrition, while also recognizing the need for the United States Agency for International Development’s (USAID) to provide improved and clear methods to track nutrition and food outcomes around the world.

-Join us in asking your Members of Congress to cosponsor H.Res.189 / S.Res.260 today!
+Get connected to your Members of Congress below and ask them to cosponsor H.Res.189 / S.Res.260 today!

 Want to learn more about UNICEF's work to end nutrition globally?